7 Fungal Infection On Succulents? | How To Treat Them |

 You could identify a plant which has got powdery mildew very easily.
 It could grow either superficially or epiphytically.
 Powdery mildew has classic white or grayish dust or powdery coating.
 They will first begin to look like circular, powdery white spots on the leaves as well as on the stems.

-See also How To Get Rid Of Fungus Gnats On Succulents | 20 Ways
+See also Thrips On Succulents And How To Get Rid Of Them !

 When the infection gets worse, those spots will turn yellow, brown and will end up turning black at the end.
 Further, the plant’s leaves will tend to twist and disorder.
 After that it will wilt and end up getting killed.